Protein precipitation: Non-ionic hydrophilic polymers

 μ is the chemical potential of component I, R is the universal gas constant and T is the absolute temperature.

 Flocculation by polyelectrolytes

 Alginate, carboxymethylcellulose, polyacrylic acid, tannic acid and polyphosphates can form extended networks between protein molecules in solution.
 The effectiveness of these polyelectrolytes depend on the pH of the solution.
 Anionic polyelectrolytes are used at pH values less than the isoelectric point.
 Cationic polyelectrolytes are at pH values above the pI.
-It is important to note that an excess of polyelectrolytes will cause the precipitate to dissolve back into the solution.
+An excess of polyelectrolytes will cause the precipitate to dissolve back into the solution.
 An example of polyelectrolyte flocculation is the removal of protein cloud from beer wort using Irish moss.

 Polyvalent metallic ions

 Metal salts can be used at low concentrations to precipitate enzymes and nucleic acids from solutions.
 Polyvalent metal ions frequently used are Ca^{2+}, Mg^{2+}, Mn^{2+} or Fe^{2+}.

 Precipitation reactors

 There are numerous industrial scaled reactors than can be used to precipitate large amounts of proteins, such as recombinant DNA polymerases from a solution.